ibdiab/load-balancer-monitor/README.md

     ```
     cd /home/user/Downloads
     ```
-From there, give the script executable permissions with
+From there, give the script executable permissions and then run it with

     ```
     chmod +x load_balancer_monitor.py
     ```
-    , then run it with

     ```
     ./load_balancer_monitor.py
     ```